Contemporary Nursing Practice

 Collaboration of Nurses with Interdisciplinary Teams

 The collaboration of nurses with interdisciplinary teams is essential in providing effective healthcare.
-Cross-disciplinary teams help ensure better patient outcomes and eliminate medical errors (Morley & Cashell, 2017).
+Cross-disciplinary teams help improve patient outcomes and eliminate medical errors (Morley & Cashell, 2017).
 Such a collaboration creates an opportunity for nurses to share their ideas and compromises in providing better decisions that can contribute to the avoidance of malpractice and the reduction of financial expenses.
-Furthermore, Morley and Cashell (2017) assume that this collaboration allows nurses to participate in discussions related to better treatments, diagnoses, tests, screening, and promotion.
-In such groups, participants are able to offer their best experience and knowledge, which contributes to better healthcare decisions.
+Furthermore, Morley and Cashell (2017) assume that this collaboration allows nurses to participate in better treatments, diagnoses, tests, screening, and promotion discussions.
+Participants can offer their best experience and knowledge in such groups, contributing to better healthcare decisions.
 Often, their collaboration leads to optimal choices in treatment and the usage of the best technology.
 Some nurses might be more experienced than others, and their knowledge can help identify appropriate diagnoses and treatments.
-Therefore, the collaboration of nurses with interdisciplinary teams results in the improvement of healthcare and better patient outcomes.
+Therefore, the collaboration of nurses with interdisciplinary teams improves healthcare and better patient outcomes.

 Conclusion

-Contemporary nursing practice has changed during its history of development, and it acquires numerous changes nowadays.
+Contemporary nursing practice has changed throughout its history, and it acquires numerous changes nowadays.
 Therefore, the modern healthcare system requires highly educated nurses whose expertise helps achieve better patient outcomes and ensure the delivery of care of the highest level.
-Such educational nursing programs as Associate Degree in Nursing and Bachelor’s degree provide education that is necessary for their nursing practice.
+Such educational nursing programs as Associate Degree in Nursing and Bachelor’s degree provide necessary education for their nursing practice.
 Although their graduates have different opportunities and responsibilities, these professionals have similar duties.
-In addition, contemporary nursing applies evidence-based practice that is more reliable that simple healthcare.
-Obviously, the collaboration of nurses with interdisciplinary teams is quite effective since it allows them to share ideas and make better decisions that contribute to improved patient outcomes.
+In addition, contemporary nursing applies evidence-based practice that is more reliable than simple healthcare.
+The collaboration of nurses with interdisciplinary teams is quite effective since it allows them to share ideas and make better decisions that contribute to improved patient outcomes.